invertase/react-native-firebase/docs/messaging/usage/index.md

 On Android, a [Headless JS](https://reactnative.dev/docs/headless-js-android) task (an Android only feature) is created that runs separately to your main React component; allowing your background handler code to run without mounting your root component.

 On iOS however, when a message is received the device silently starts your application in a background state.
 At this point, your background handler (via `setBackgroundMessageHandler`) is triggered, but your root React component also gets mounted.
 This can be problematic for some users since any side-effects will be called inside of your app (e.g. `useEffects`, analytics events/triggers etc).
-To get around this problem, you can configure your `AppDelegate.m` (see instructions below) file to inject a `isHeadless` prop to your root component which you can conditionally use to render/do "nothing" if your app is launched in the background:
+To get around this problem, you can configure your `AppDelegate.m` file (see instructions below) to inject a `isHeadless` prop into your root component.
+Use this property to conditionally render `null` ("nothing") if your app is launched in the background:

 ```jsx
 // index.js